AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/create-and-manage-breakout-rooms.md

 After joining a breakout room, Instructors can use the same collaboration tools that are available in the main session to guide and interact with learners.
 You can:

 * Chat with learners to answer questions and facilitate discussions.
-See [About the Chat panel](./about-the-chat-panel.md) for more information.
+View [About the Chat panel](./about-the-chat-panel.md) for more information.

 * Share your screen or presentations to explain concepts or demonstrate tasks.
-See [About the screen sharing](./about-the-screen-sharing.md) for more information.
+View [About the screen sharing](./about-the-screen-sharing.md) for more information.

 * Collaborate using the whiteboard for brainstorming, annotations, and interactive activities.
-See [About the whiteboard](./about-the-whiteboard.md) for more information.
+View [About the whiteboard](./about-the-whiteboard.md) for more information.

 ![Breakout Room Chat Panel](assets/breakout-room-chat-panel.png "Breakout session interface showing the chat panel in the breakout room.")